This page provides information on how to get V-Ray up and running.

 Setting up V-Ray for 3ds Max comprises of three steps: installing and licensing through your OS and then setting V-Ray as the renderer inside 3ds Max.

-In order to use V-Ray, you must first select one of its renderers as your current renderer.
+In order to use V-Ray, you must first select one of its renderers as your Production and/or ActiveShade renderer.